Great Content If You Can Find It

 Building the Plane While Flying It

-Of course aligning to a digital product is far easier when you aren't building an entirely new digital platform at the same time.
-This changed not only how we developed our digital content, it changed the structure of the curriculum itself.
-Our new online experience, called Classcraft (see the Try It Out case study), emphasized repeatable, modular patterns with clear information hierarchy.
+Of course this process is far easier when you aren’t building an entirely new digital platform at the same time.
+The emergence of our new online experience, Classcraft, changed not only how we developed our digital content but how we thought about the structure of curriculum itself.
+It emphasized repeatable, modular patterns with clear information hierarchy; routines that teachers could expect and rely on throughout the school year.

-Print and digital obviously have their individual pros and cons, so creating 1:1 parity can be a challenge, but by focusing on pedagogy and the whole-class experience we were able to create a unified system regardless of chosen medium.
-Further, by chunking our content, we were able to create an easy to follow gameplan for teachers that guided them through the sessions every step of the way.
-New teachers could literally just read the script, but seasoned vets also had easier access to routines and resources that used to be buried.
+Print and digital as mediums have unique pros and cons, so creating 1-to-1 parity can be a challenge, but by grounding ourselves in the whole-class end-to-end journey we were able to create a unified program experience regardless whether they were opening a book or a browser window.
+Further, by chunking content, we were able to create an easy to follow gameplan for our teachers that guided them through sessions.
+New teachers could literally just follow a script, but seasoned vets could pick and choose which routines they wanted.
+The same rigorous content was still there, now presented in digestible segments, easy to navigate, easy to parse, and easy to customize.

 Results You Can Count (On)